skippyr/chinatown/README.md

 ![](preview.png)

 It can show you:
+-   If your last command failed, as the dragon will spit fire.
 -   Your host and user names.
 -   If inside a Git repository, the branch and tag.
 -   Your current directory path abbreviating parent directories.